 NOTE: version 1.7 and newer will have gamepad support for menus and inventory, so this tutorial is somewhat irrelevant now.
 I will leave it up as reference tho.

-You see, UE4 by default uses either Slate (C++) or UMG (Blueprints) to render UI and other HUD elements on screen.
-Gamepad integration doesn’t seem to be very high on the priority list for UMG, so in order to navigate to different buttons and forms, you can either make an array of buttons, set focus manually, change “hover” color manually and so on.. or you can do it kinda like in Destiny, it’s also faster and easier.
+UE4 by default uses either Slate (C++) or UMG (Blueprints) to render UI and other HUD elements on screen.
+I wish this would get implemented into the engine by default, because currently gamepad integration doesn’t seem to be very high on the priority list for UMG, so in order to navigate to different buttons and forms, you can either make an array of buttons, set focus manually, change “hover” color manually and so on.. or you can do it kinda like in Destiny, it’s also faster and easier.

 The solution is to use a plugin called “GamepadUMGplugin”, the original code for it was written by Nick Darnell from Epic Games and can be viewed HERE.
 The plugin version was made by Rama and the forum post can be viewed HERE (visit the forums to find the version that you need if it’s not listed on this page).